 B. Two additional drills during the summer must be held in buildings where summer school is conducted.
 One of these must be held during the first week of summer school.

-C. Every school year, three fire drills must also be held on each school bus including practice and instruction on the location, use, and operation of the emergency door, fire extinguishers, first-aid equipment, and windows as a means of escape in case of fire or accident
+C. Every school year, three evacuation drills must also be held on each school bus including practice and instruction on the location, use, and operation of the emergency door, fire extinguishers, first-aid equipment, and windows as a means of escape in case of fire or accident.

 D. All students and staff are required to participate in these mandated drills.
 The Building Incident Commander will maintain a record of the drills, and a complete schedule of drills will be forwarded annually to the City of Rochester, Fire Safety Division through the District’s Department of Facilities.

-E. Building plans will include drills for building-specific emergency responses such as fire, bomb threats, hazardous material spills, etc.
+E. Building-Level Emergency Response Plans will include drills for building-specific emergency responses such as fire, bomb threats, hazardous material spills, etc.

 5.9 Plan Review and Update

-The School Safety Team is responsible for reviewing and updating the Building Emergency Response Plan annually and following any incident during which the plan is activated.
-An updated copy of the plan will be sent to the Department of Safety and Security by October 1 of each school year.
+The Building-Level Emergency Response Team is responsible for reviewing and updating the Building-Level Emergency Response Plan annually and following any incident during which the plan is activated.
+An updated copy of the plan will be sent to the Department of Safety and Security by September 1 of each school year.

 6. Responsibilities of Building Personnel